sophiaponte/prefect-legacy/docs/core/PINs/README.md

 ## [PIN 13: Universal Cloud Deploys](PIN-13-Universal-Deploy.md)

-A proposal to run Flows from Prefect Cloud with local Python resources and packages.
+A proposal to run Flows from prefectlegacy Cloud with local Python resources and packages.

 **Status:** Accepted